How engineers at Netflix and PagerDuty outsmart incidents with Slack

 Traditionally, incident management is built on a command-and-control model: Decisions made at the top trickle down.

-‘This was a major milestone for us because, for many teams, Slack is where work happens,’ Marshall says.
-‘PagerDuty integrates with over 350 tools to ingest and contextualise signals.
-Slack then connects PagerDuty’s incident contact to the right team members so they can solve issues a lot faster.’
+“This was a major milestone for us because for many teams, Slack is where work happens,” Marshall says.
+“PagerDuty integrates with over 350 tools to ingest and contextualize signals.
+Slack then connects PagerDuty’s incident contact to the right team members so they can solve issues a lot faster.”

 Marshall explains that with the integration, Slack essentially becomes a third interface for PagerDuty, along with the desktop and mobile experience.
 This frees developers from switching contexts unnecessarily, keeping teams engaged and unlocking productivity.